 Nothing is more irritating than lying on a squeaky bed that persistently makes noise every time you move in your sleep.
 The continuous noise can disrupt your sleep, negatively impacting your well-being in general.

 If you wake up at night from a squeaky bed, you might wonder what is causing the frustrating noise.
 The annoying noise can come from any bed components you sleep on, and can depend on the following.

 The type of mattress you sleep on can significantly affect the noisiness of your bed.
 Here are some mattress types that can affect the noise level in your bedroom.

-Latex mattresses are made from natural latex sap extracted from rubber trees.
+A little history is in order.
+The latex mattress is made from natural latex sap extracted from rubber trees.
 The liquid sap is poured into a mold, and processed to form a latex mattress.
 Latex mattresses are highly durable, and can be an excellent option for eco-conscious mattress shoppers.
 Depending on the proportion of latex, there can be several types of latex mattresses.

 Natural Latex Mattress

 Natural latex mattresses are made from sap extracted from rubber trees.
 The texture of an all-natural latex mattress depends on its manufacturing process.